kkbruce/AspNetCore-Practice/README.en-US.md

 ## Give a Star! :star:

 If you like or are using this project to learn, please give it a star.
 Thanks!
+I will maintain this project for a long time, and I also recommend joining watch.

 ## Project ReadMe